Aakhri Khat

-Aakhri Khat is a 1966 Bollywood film written and directed by Chetan Anand.
+Aakhri Khat is a 1966 Indian Hindi-language film written and directed by Chetan Anand.
 This film marked the debut of Rajesh Khanna.
 The music of the film is by Khayyam and lyrics by Kaifi Azmi.

 Chetan Anand started the film with a bare outline of a script and a 15-month-old infant who he let loose in the city, following him with his camera, mostly a hand-held camera, taking in all the city sounds, under the cinematic direction of Jal Mistry The film was selected as the Indian entry for the Best Foreign Language Film at the 40th Academy Awards in 1967, but was not nominated.

 The film was remade in Tamil as Poonthalir starring Sivakumar and Sujatha in 1979, in Telugu as Chinnari Chitti Babu in 1981 and in Turkish as Garip Kuş in 1974.

 Plot

 Govind is a young sculptor.
 While vacationing near Kullu, he sees Lajjo and falls in love.
 Subsequently, they get married secretly in a village temple.
 He then has to leave for the city to further his education.
 Meanwhile, Lajjo learns that she is pregnant.
 On finding this, her stepmother sells her off for Rs.
 500, where she is beaten.
 Sometime later, she gives birth to a little boy named Buntu.
 Later, Lajjo comes to Mumbai to meet Govind, carrying their one-year-old son.
 She leaves a letter for him at his doorstep and wants to leave the child with him as well.
 However, she is unable to go through with it, so she takes Buntu with her.
 They keep wandering and feed off whatever comes their way, but soon she dies leaving her son alone.

 The rest of the film is a story of the little child, wandering around the city.
 He goes out of the house, eating whatever he finds, including a pill, which makes him doze off.
 On waking up, he wanders even more and more into the city.
 Meanwhile, Govind becomes aware of everything through the letter Lajjo has left behind, Aakhri Khat (Last Letter).
 He soon realises his mistake and with the help of police tries to find his wife and son, though only finds his wife's body.
 Later, he shows the Police inspector Naik (Manvendra Chitnis) the statue of Lajjo he has kept in his studio.

 The child is then rescued by a man who is a staff member of an orphanage nearby.
 The boy escapes from that place at night.
 After a long time of wandering here and there, and with the help of some people, he ultimately reaches home to find a statue of his lost mother, and a new woman, who is now his mother.